metaphore/spine-scripts/inkscape/README.md

 If **"Center content"** is enabled, the output composition will be centered in the Spine project.

-_NOTE: The so-called layer tags (as you may find them in the other Spine export scripts) are not supported at the moment._
+_NOTE: The layer tags (in square brackets), as you may know them from the other Spine export scripts, are not supported at the moment._
 _The script exports a flat dimensional skeleton.
 All the slots belong to the "root" bone, and there's no multi-attach slot support)._

 Know issues: